Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Yes – there are a variety of options for this along the Camino de Santiago.
 You can have it moved daily, weekly, or just move a bigger bag all the way to the end of the trail.

-Thru Hikes Similar to the Camino de Santiago
+Thru-Hikes Similar to the Camino de Santiago

 1. Kumano Kodo Japan

-Over 1,000 years ago in the 11th century, Japanese emperors and their court would traverse the Kumano Kodo paths starting from the empirical city of Kyoto.
-They hiked into the forests of the Kii Peninsula to arrive at the 3 temples.
+Over 1,000 years ago, in the 11th century, Japanese emperors and their court would traverse the Kumano Kodo paths starting from the empirical city of Kyoto.
+They hiked into the forests of the Kii Peninsula to arrive at the three temples.
 These journeys would take 30 to 40 days and be considered spiritual journeys as they searched for heaven on earth.
 It is believed that the Gods live in these forests.
 Along the way, they would stop and purify themselves at the Oji’s (smaller temples).
-The journeys were often deadly due to the difficulty and many people died along the route.
+The journeys were often deadly due to the difficulty, and many people died along the route.

 This is a thru-hike that is a ‘sister hike’ to the Camino de Santiago.
 They have banded together to offer a dual pilgrim status for pilgrims who complete both hikes with a pilgrim passport.
+They may be ‘sisters,’ but they are very different hikes.
+Here’s how they differ:

 - It’s much harder!
 Proper hiking is required.